She's a Good Skate, Charlie Brown

 She's a Good Skate, Charlie Brown is the 19th prime-time animated television special based on the comic strip Peanuts by Charles M. Schulz and a spin off around Peppermint Patty and Marcie.
 It originally aired on the CBS network on February 25, 1980, making it the first Peanuts special of the 1980s.
 It is also one of the few Peanuts animated specials to feature clear and intelligible adult voices.
-From 2010-2019, ABC had the rights to air this special, which it pairs with Happy New Year, Charlie Brown!.
+From 2010-2019, ABC had the rights to air this special, which it paired with Happy New Year, Charlie Brown!

 Synopsis

 Peppermint Patty is practicing figure skating with her coach Snoopy for an upcoming competition, but the many days of getting up to practice at 4:30 A.M. are starting to take their toll, and she falls asleep constantly in class.
 One of her practices is halted briefly when a group of ten ice hockey players threatens her if she does not leave the ice so they can play.
-Patty and Snoopy take care of the situation by shoving the lead ice hockey players on each squad, causing both teams of ice hockey players to fall on top of each other like dominoes and be swept off the ice by Snoopy.
+Peppermint Patty and Snoopy take care of the situation by shoving the lead ice hockey players on each squad, causing both teams of ice hockey players to fall on top of each other like dominoes and be swept off the ice by Snoopy.

-Later that day after an afternoon practice, Marcie, who is observing, invites Patty over to her house for hot cocoa and cookies.
-Once there, Patty notices that Marcie has a sewing machine.
-Despite Marcie explaining that it is her mother's machine, and that she does not know how to sew, Patty commissions her to make a dress for the competition.
+Later that day after an afternoon practice, Marcie, who is observing, invites Peppermint Patty over to her house for hot cocoa and cookies.
+Once there, Peppermint Patty notices that Marcie has a sewing machine.
+Despite Marcie explaining that it is her mother's machine, and that she does not know how to sew, Peppermint Patty commissions her to make a dress for the competition.
 With that settled, they head to a fabric store and buy the supplies.
-As expected, the dress does not come out good on Marcie's part, looking more like a sleeveless poncho, to which Marcie defends her mistake by reminding her that she told her she did not know how to sew, and that the homespun outfit was Patty's idea, not hers.
-Patty heads back outside and almost tearfully shows Snoopy the mangled dress.
-He leads her back to Marcie's and, taking the dress from Patty, returns to the sewing machine and almost instantly sews the dress into a top-notch skating outfit.
+As expected, the dress does not come out good on Marcie's part, looking more like a sleeveless poncho, to which Marcie defends her mistake by reminding her that she told her she did not know how to sew, and that the homespun outfit was Peppermint Patty's idea, not hers.
+Peppermint Patty heads back outside and almost tearfully shows Snoopy the mangled dress.
+He leads her back to Marcie's and, taking the dress from Peppermint Patty, returns to the sewing machine and almost instantly sews the dress into a top-notch skating outfit.

-However, Snoopy is less helpful when Patty complains that her hair is a "mousey blah" style.
-Snoopy brings in a large red gift box, and inside is a large red curly-haired wig that makes Patty look like Little Orphan Annie.
-After trying it on, Patty rolls her eyes and dumps the wig on Snoopy's head.
+However, Snoopy is less helpful when Peppermint Patty complains that her hair is a "mousey blah" style.
+Snoopy brings in a large red gift box, and inside is a large red curly-haired wig that makes Peppermint Patty look like Little Orphan Annie.
+After trying it on, Peppermint Patty rolls her eyes and dumps the wig on Snoopy's head.